 - squeeze the sides of the tyre – inflate it if it feels soft

-- look for gaps, cuts or bulges on the tyres – these are signs that the tyres are worn and need to be replaced
+- look for gaps, cuts, or bulges on the tyres – these are signs the tyres are worn and need to be replaced

 If you have a front mudguard, there should be at least 5mm between the front mudguards and the tyre.
 Remove the mudguard if it rubs against the tip of your shoe when you pedal.